Cluster Feeding During Growth Spurts: Do’s and Don’ts

 Don’ts to Avoid During Cluster Feeding

-First, don’t ignore your own needs—make sure you stay hydrated and nourished.
-Neglecting self-care can lead to fatigue, affecting your ability to support your baby.
+First, don’t ignore your own needs.
+Stay hydrated and eat enough.
+Skipping self-care leads to fatigue, which affects your ability to support your baby.

 Prioritize your well-being by staying hydrated and nourished to better support your baby during cluster feeding.

-Don’t rush the process; allow your baby to feed at their own pace, as this encourages comfort and satisfaction.
+Don’t rush the process.
+Let your baby feed at their own pace, which encourages comfort and satisfaction.

-Finally, steer clear of distractions like screens during feeding times—this can disrupt your connection and focus.
+Finally, put away screens during feeding sessions.
+Distractions disrupt your connection and focus.

 Establishing a Comfortable Feeding Environment

-Choose a quiet space to help both you and your baby focus on the feeding process.
+Find a quiet space so both you and your baby can focus on the feeding without outside noise pulling attention away.

 Choose a Quiet Space